mtov/engsoftmoderna/en/chapter2.md

 * The **Sprint Backlog**
   \index{Backlog!Sprint}
   \index{Scrum!Sprint Backlog} is an artifact generated at the conclusion of the Sprint Planning.
-Essentially, it is a list of tasks for the sprint, each with its respective duration.
+It is a list of tasks for the sprint, each with its respective duration.
 Like the Product Backlog, the Sprint Backlog is also a dynamic entity.
-  Tasks may be declared unnecessary or new ones may become apparent throughout the sprint, and the estimated effort for each task can also be adjusted if needed.
+  Tasks may be declared unnecessary or new ones may be created throughout the sprint, and the estimated effort for each task can also be adjusted if needed.
 However, the **sprint goal**---the stories selected by the Product Owner for the sprint, which the development team has committed